 Schooling at home: Homeschooling and Distance Education

-Many people confuse Home Schooling (or Homeschooling) with Distance Education.
+Many people confuse Homeschooling with Distance Education.

 Both educational models involve a child learning from home, but there are many important differences!